Continue reading on DataGuidance with:

 9. Penalties

-The penalties for breach of data protection rules are provided across various sector specific privacy and/or data protection laws.
-These laws provide different penalties for non-compliance to the privacy and data protection rules as outlined below.
+The penalties for breach of data protection rules are provided across various sector-specific privacy and/or data protection laws.
+These laws provide different penalties for non-compliance with the privacy and data protection rules and are outlined below.

 Financial sector